tomjadams/property-based-testing-workshop/scala/README.md

 $ rm -rf ~/.ivy2
 ```

-Then, if you can uninstall Java by following the instructions here: https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#A1096903
+Then, if you want, you can uninstall Java by following the instructions here: https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html#A1096903